Shotgun sequencing: Assembly

 The original sequence is reconstructed from the reads using sequence assembly software.
 First, overlapping reads are collected into longer composite sequences known as contigs.
 Contigs can be linked together into scaffolds by following connections between mate pairs.
 The distance between contigs can be inferred from the mate pair positions if the average fragment length of the library is known and has a narrow window of deviation.
 Depending on the size of the gap between contigs, different techniques can be used to find the sequence in the gaps.
 If the gap is small (5-20kb) then the use of polymerase chain reaction (PCR) to amplify the region is required, followed by sequencing.
 If the gap is large (>20kb) then the large fragment is cloned in special vectors such as bacterial artificial chromosomes (BAC) followed by sequencing of the vector.

 Pros and cons

 Proponents of this approach argue that it is possible to sequence the whole genome at once using large arrays of sequencers, which makes the whole process much more efficient than more traditional approaches.
-Detractors argue that although the technique quickly sequences large regions of DNA, its ability to correctly link these regions is suspect, particularly for genomes with repeating regions.
+Detractors argue that although the technique quickly sequences large regions of DNA, its ability to correctly link these regions is suspect, particularly for eukaryotic genomes with repeating regions.
 As sequence assembly programs become more sophisticated and computing power becomes cheaper, it may be possible to overcome this limitation.